The House of God

 Some 250 years after David, with the temple that Solomon had constructed still standing (it would be another 100+ years before it would be torn to the ground), the prophet Isaiah declared:

-God was perfectly aware of the existence of Solomon’s temple, and yet asked the rhetorical question, “Where is the house you could build for (to house) me, and where is the place that I may rest?”
-Do you recall our LORD Jesus saying:
+God was perfectly aware of the existence of Solomon's temple, and yet asked the rhetorical question, "Where is the house you could build for (to house) me, and where is the place that I may rest?"
+Do you recall our LORD Jesus, Who had spent much time in the second temple, the rebuilt temple, saying:

 God spoke with our fathers by The Prophets, and in these last days he has spoken with us by his Son, whom he ordained The Heir of all things, and by him he made the world.